mefchristiansen/Maze-Solver/README.md

 The application is written in Java 9.

-See here for a quick write up of the project: LINK
+See here for a quick write up of the project: https://mefchristiansen.github.io/projects/maze-solver/

 ## Installation